Denver-Elixir-Erlang/actor_model/README.md

-title: "Actor Model in Erlang"
-date:
-tags:
-- Erlang
-- Actor Model
+Actor Model in Erlang
-- Concurrency
-- Distributed Computing
 ---

+Slides for this presentation can be found here: <http://slides.com/ralucas/concurrency-and-the-actor-model-in-erlang>

 ### Concurrency
 _Definition:_ The ability of an executing program to run decomposed instructions in a parallelized fashion efficiently utilizing available resources.